CtrlK

 Progressive Disclosure

 The content is reasonably structured with clear sections (Principles, Process, Examples), but it's somewhat monolithic.
-The reference to CLAUDE.md for project standards is good progressive disclosure, but the inline examples and lengthy principles section could benefit from being split out if the skill grows.
-For its current size (~80 lines of content), the organization is adequate but not exemplary.
+It references CLAUDE.md for project standards (good), but the inline examples and lengthy principles could benefit from better organization.
+For its length (~80 lines of substantive content), it's acceptable but the principles section is heavy.

 2 / 3